banteg/disperse-research/readme.md

 Byzantium and Constantinople are different Ethereum versions.
 Constantinople will be activated on the mainnet on January 16th, 2019.

-**Recipients** column shows the maximum number of recipients for a transaction using the block gas limit.
+**Recipients** column shows the maximum number of recipients for a transaction filling the whole block (8,000,000 gas limit).
  **Gas usage** is shown per transfer.
 **Fee** is additional service fee.